Cauan33XL/SecureFlag-Sistema-Simulado-RH/README.md

 - **Content and Documentation**: Creative Commons BY-NC-SA 4.0

 ### License Files
-- `LICENSE` - Complete terms of MIT License
+- `LICENSE` - Complete terms of the MIT License
-- `LICENSE-CC` - Complete terms of CC BY-NC-SA 4.0
+- `LICENSE-CC` - Complete terms of the CC BY-NC-SA 4.0

 ---